atk4/book/en/index.rst

 Agile Toolkit PHP framework can be divided into 3 major parts:

- - Data Layer - working with the database, APIs, etc.
+#.
+Data Layer - working with the database, APIs, etc.
- - UI Layer - creating fancy UI interfaces and outputing HTML.
+#.
+UI Layer - creating fancy UI interfaces and outputing HTML.
- - Extensions - a lots and lots of ways to improve things.
+#.
+Extensions - a lots and lots of ways to improve things.

-To start it off with a simple example, let's build a very simple ``CRUD`` UI.
+Agile Toolkit goal is to make steps #1 and #2 as simple and straigtforward for you, so you will be spending most of the time improving your working application.
+To demonstrate with an example, we will build a very simple a Web User Interface for entering and managing a List of Books.

 Create a Model